Connecting Cursive Lines

-When kids are learning to write cursive letters, they need to connect cursive lines together appropriately right from the start.
+When kids are learning to write cursive letters, they need to also learn about connecting cursive letters together appropriately right from the start.
+In this blog post on on how to connect cursive letters, we’ll explore the tips for seamlessly joining cursive letters within a word to ensure fluid and proficient cursive handwriting.
 Teaching correct connectors between letters is essential for cursive accuracy and legibility.
+Let’s break down cursive connectors…

 If cursive letters don’t connect properly, one letter can look like different letter.
 Connecting the letters together requires practice and instruction.
 The more a child succeeds in proper cursive connectors, the more legible handwriting will be.